ibourn/ibourn/README.md

 📍 Based In: France - Thriving in the global digital landscape.

-🤝 Let's Collaborate: Eager to contribute to Web3 projects or assist others to learn and progress.
+🤝 Let's Collaborate: Eager to contribute to Web3 projects or assist others.

-🔭 Open to work: Passionate about crafting a better future through Web3, I'm seeking exciting blockchain ventures.
+🔭 Open to work: Seeking exciting blockchain ventures.

-💬 Ask me about Solidity, Foundry, Optimization.
+💬 Ask me about: Solidity, Foundry, Optimization.

 📩 Reach Out: To discuss blockchain opportunities or collaboration, shoot me an email at craftadapp@proton.me.